 Other factors that increase the risk for colorectal cancer, according to the ACS:

 Screening is important for preventing colorectal cancer.
-Screening can find polyps (growths that can become cancer) and remove them before they turn into cancer, the ACS says.
-Screening can also find cancer early, when it is highly curable.
+Screening can find polyps (growths that can become cancer).
+They can be removed before they turn into cancer, the ACS says.
+Screening can also find cancer early, when it is small, hasn't spread and is easier to treat.

 People who have no other risk factors except advancing age should begin regular screening for colorectal cancer at age 50, according to the ACS and the U.S. Preventive Services Task Force.
 If you have a family history or other risk factors for colorectal cancer, talk with your health care provider about the need for screening at an earlier age or for more frequent screening.
 Several screening tests are available, but medical experts differ on which test is better or how often to get screened.